A Life in the Arts and Sciences

 His LinkedIn page has extensive details and over two dozen endorsements.
 He continues to explore the creative and expressive possibilities brought about by the latest advances in technology.
 His theatrical background informs the storytelling arc he strives to create, whether the purpose is artistic or commercial.

 Subject Matter Expert

-Frank is a polymath; a person who has deep expertise in a wide variety of different fields, and – more importantly – is able to recognize patterns that would elude a more narrowly oriented specialist.
-As such, he is a sought-after consultant, often called upon to help resolve “impossible” situations or difficult topics, much like Mr. Wolf from PULP FICTION.
+Frank is a “polymath”; a person with deep expertise in a wide variety of different fields, able to discern patterns that would elude a specialist.
+As such, he is a sought-after consultant.

 Frank is also a lifelong film buff, and contributed the commentary tracks to three classic 1960s Mexican Horror DVD releases by CasaNegra Entertainment: THE WITCH’S MIRROR, THE BRAINIAC and THE BLACK PIT OF DR. M. He was a regular contributor to the acclaimed photo blog, IF CHARLIE PARKER WAS A GUNSLINGER, THERE’D BE A WHOLE LOT OF DEAD COPYCATS, and is the creator and host of THE BRAIN DUMP, a mind-bending web series hosted on Patreon.

-He lives on Broadway in New York City with his marvelous “Wife 2.0” playwright Bambi Everson, an enormous cat named George and his three feline stepdaughters, Thelma, Louise and Joan Jett.
+He lives on Broadway in New York City with his wife, playwright Bambi Everson, and their four cats, King George, Thelma, Louise, and Joan Jett.
 His most treasured production is his daughter, Julia, of Boston, MA.

 Member, Actor’s Equity Association, ASCAP.